Faculty of Economics and Business Administration Department of Economics Economics

 Reference Lessons

-Tourism Economics, Regional Economics, Special Topics in Tourism Business A/B, Community Design Theory, Community Design Seminar, Public Policy, Public Policy Seminar
+Tourism Economics, Regional Economics, Advanced Topics in Tourism Business A/B, Community Design Theory, Community Design Workshop, Public Policy Studies, Public Policy Workshop

 Class Introduction